 Our budget came in around $1,300.
 It doesn’t take much money when you have a deep connection with the local population.
 We submitted our proposal to Kain Foundation, in Australia, and it was approved overwhelmingly.
 The funds reached our accounts in July and the very first weekly meeting was held last night in Kkoba Village, Buikwe.
 Can you imagine, 210 people came out!!
 The District Probation Officer chaired it.
 The importance of sending kids to school, rather than to work, was the topic.
 Apparently, it was a lively discussion.
 This could be the start of something really great.
 I’ll let you know what happens.

 Do you want to volunteer with a community based organization working to support Ugandan families, or work at a school like the one mentioned above?
-Then have a look at our website.
-If you like what you read, fill out the application form.
 If you have interest in supporting locally led initiatives, we’d love to have you.